DLandDS/Endworldreset-Plugin/README.md

 Config :
   # d=day w=week m=month
   every : 1w
-  time : 00:00
+  time : "00:00"

 Save :
-  #keep null if u want auto-generate
+  # u can keep it null while auto-generate
-  #if u want specify by yourself use format dd-MM-yyyy
+  # u can specify by yourself use format dd-MM-yyyy
   nextReset : null

+Worlds :
+  - world_the_end

+Lobby :
+  # set null for teleport to bed or main world.
+  - world
 ```

 ## Permissions